Wrongful Death Truck Accident Attorneys Serving Chicago, Illinois

 - Pain, suffering, grief, and anxiety of all surviving family members

 - Funeral and burial costs associated with the wrongful death

 Hiring an Attorney To Pursue Your Illinois Trucking Fatality Case For You

 Skilled attorneys that handle a wrongful death claim will work on a contingency fee basis.
 For the victim’s family, this means that no upfront fees are required.
 The attorneys will only be paid out of the proceeds of an out-of-court settlement, or from money that is awarded at trial.

 Rosenfeld Injury Lawyers specialize in fatal truck accident cases and can assist the victim’s family and partners by filing a wrongful death claim or lawsuit.
-The law firm at (888) 424-5757 offers a no hassle free consultation to evaluate the case and offer legal advice on how to best proceed.
+The law firm at (888) 424-5757 offers a no-hassle free consultation to evaluate the case and provide legal advice on how to best proceed.
 Contact us today!